openstack-archive/cookbook-openstack-common/README.rst

 Resources
 =========

-This cookbook provides the ``openstack_common_database`` LWRP, which replaces the old database library function ``db_create_with_user``.
-When this cookbook is included as dependency, this LWRP can be used to create databases needed by the OpenStack services.
+This cookbook provides the ``openstack_database`` custom resource.
+When this cookbook is included as dependency, this custom resource can be used to create databases needed by the OpenStack services.

 .. code-block:: ruby